def-codes/the-better-thing/src/amd-loader/README.md

 ### The coordination problem

-AMD loaders must solve a particular coordination problem.
+AMD loaders must solve a particular coordination problem.  `define` is essentially a coordinator tailored to this situation.
 This section describes that problem and approaches to solving it.

 The web platform has no native mechanism linking the execution context of a script with its loading context.
-In the `define` function, nothing in the execution context tells us about this script.
-Likewise, nothing in the loading context (which is done through the introduction of a `script` element) allows us to capture that execution context.
+In the `define` function, nothing in the execution context tells us about this script (such as how it got here).
+Likewise, nothing in the loading context (which is done through the introduction of a `script` element) allows us to capture its ultimate execution context.

 The problem is that, when resolving dependencies, the *name* of the module exists only in the loading context, and the module factory exists only in the execution context.
-The challenge is to pass control flow back to any and all consumers of the module *with* the module (i.e. the result of executing the factory function on *its* resolved dependencies).
+The challenge is to pass control flow back to any and all consumers of the module along *with* a reference to the module itself (i.e. the result of executing the factory function on *its* resolved dependencies).

 Aside: Recent versions of ECMAScript introduce a `meta` element on the `import` keyword (or on dynamic `import` calls?), and one of the (I presume) motivating